-Krishen Iyer is the founder and Chair of the insurance marketing firm, Benefits Management Services based in Fresno.
+Krishen Iyer is the founder and Chair of the insurance marketing firm, Benefits Management Services based in Carlsbad.
 The established entrepreneur was born and raised in California.
 Krishen Iyer went to San Diego State University where he obtained a degree in Public Administration.
 He dived into insurance marketing shortly after completing university and even opened a real estate firm.

 Krishen Iyer believes that entrepreneurs need to find an equilibrium between product development and marketing roles.
 Thus, they ought to come up with effective marketing strategies without spludging millions of cash in marketing campaigns.
 Here are some of the tips he shared on efficient marketing.

 According to Krishen Iyer, most marketing professionals focus majorly on content and ads that appeal to them, leaving out the consumer.
 That’s an effective marketing strategy, and in the long run, marketers realize that organic traffic to their site is diminishing.

 They ought to understand when their clients are most active on social media.
 Again, the content must respond directly to the target audience’s queries.